Coset: Normal subgroups

 A subgroup N of a group G is a normal subgroup of G if and only if for all elements g of G the corresponding left and right cosets are equal, that is, gN = Ng.
 This is the case for the subgroup H in the first example above.
 Furthermore, the cosets of N in G form a group called the quotient group or factor group G / N.

 If H is not normal in G, then its left cosets are different from its right cosets.
 That is, there is an a in G such that no element b satisfies aH = Hb.
 This means that the partition of G into the left cosets of H is a different partition than the partition of G into right cosets of H. This is illustrated by the subgroup T in the first example above.
 (Some cosets may coincide.
 For example, if a is in the center of G, then aH = Ha.)

 On the other hand, if the subgroup N is normal the set of all cosets forms a group called the quotient group G / N with the operation ∗ defined by (aN) ∗ (bN) = abN.
 Since every right coset is a left coset, there is no need to distinguish "left cosets" from "right cosets".

 Index of a subgroup

 Every left or right coset of H has the same number of elements (or cardinality in the case of an infinite H) as H itself.
 Furthermore, the number of left cosets is equal to the number of right cosets and is known as the index of H in G, written as [G : H].
 Lagrange's theorem allows us to compute the index in the case where G and H are finite:

-This equation also holds in the case where the groups are infinite, although the meaning may be less clear.
+This equation can be generalized to the case where the groups are infinite.